 The most common flaws in proposals for symposia are (1) that the proposal fails to explain clearly how and why the collection will make a substantial and original contribution to the relevant literature(s), and (2) the proposal fails to demonstrate the coherence of the proposed symposium, which instead seems to comprise a handful of loosely linked articles that might be on similar topics but fail to engage with each other.

-Symposium proposals should be submitted by email in the first instance to the managing editor, Terry McBride (ijurr.tmcbride@gmail.com), taking account of the annual symposium competition guidelines and submission deadline of 1st September.
+Symposium proposals should be submitted by email in the first instance to the managing editor, Terry McBride (ijurr.tmcbride@gmail.com), taking account of the symposium competition guidelines and bi-annual submission deadlines of 1st March and 1st September.